natalieagus/50033/docs/05-teen/scriptobjgamearch.md

 <ImageCard path={require("./images/singleton-archi.png").default} customClass="invert-color" widthPercentage="100%"/>

 It's _decent_, in a way that there's no cross-referencing between scripts attached to gameObject instances, **except** to Singletons: `GameManager` and `PowerupManager`.
 Most chain of actions are triggered via events.
+Let's recap the event flow for powerup-related events and score change.

 ### Powerup Collection